kubernetes-study-guide/Kubernetes-Study-Guide/02_kubernetes_architecture/architecture.md

 There are workarounds to this by building multiple docker servers and put them behind a Load balancer.
 However that will bring it's own set of problems, because Docker hasn't been designed to run work that way.
 What's needed is a container orchestration software, such as Docker swarm, our in our case Kubernetes.

 The Kubernetes software is made up over [several smaller self-contained components](https://kubernetes.io/docs/concepts/overview/components/) that all working together to deliver the Kubernetes solution.
+These components falls in of 2 categories, Master Components and Node Components.

+The master components manakes the kube cluster as a whole, whereas Node components are responsible for the actual running of the pods.

 ![kubernetes-server](images/kubernetes-components.png)